RakhithJK/OfficeDev-teams-toolkit-wiki/Available-actions-in-Teams-Toolkit.md

 NA

 # azureStaticWebApps/getDeploymentToken

-This action will get deployment token from Azure Static Web Apps.
+## Overview

+The `azureStaticWebApps/getDeploymentToken` action is designed to retrieve the deployment token for an Azure Static Web App.
+This token is critical for deploying code to the Static Web App from a CI/CD pipeline.
+The action fetches the deployment token using the provided resource ID of the Azure Static Web App and writes it to an environment file for further usage.

 ## Version Info
 Since the Yaml schema v1.4